henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 16. Might need to deal with negative numbers!
 (Leetcode 326)
 17. Use bit trick to save space (Leetcode 289)
 18. Use `(ternary stuff)`!
+19. If you use `while` and needs to manually maintain the pointer, add comments first!

 # Compilation